 Allergic dermatitis is one of the most prevalent forms of immunotoxicity resulting from the exposure of the skin to allergens.
 The presence of the rash or skin lesion at the site of exposure is the initial sign of Allergic Dermatitis.

 However, depending on the type of allergen causing it, the rash can ooze, drain, or crust and it can become raw, scaled, or thickened.
 Also, it is possible that the skin lesion does not take the form of a rash but it may include papules, blisters, vesicles, or even a simple red area.

 In Ayurveda, Dermatitis falls under the category of Kustha Roga (skin diseases).
-It is believed to be occurred from all the three doshas.
+It is believed to occur in all three doshas.
 As per the fundamentals of Ayurveda, skin is the external structure of the body composed of seven layers.
 The epidermis and dermis are more vulnerable to the toxins and vitiated doshas transported into the body via Rasa (plasma) and Rakta (blood).
-This leads to the condition called allergic dermatitis.
+This leads to a condition called allergic dermatitis.

 Signs & Symptoms

 1. Allergens: Allergens like Nickel metal, and preservatives like formaldehyde are known to increase the risk of allergic dermatitis.

 2. Environmental: Exposure to bacteria and other immune system modulators is important during development and missing out on this exposure increases the risk for allergic dermatitis.

 3. Genetics: A number of genes have been found to be associated with allergic dermatitis.